vitalbiodiversity/vitalbiodiversity.github.io/get-involved.md

 - Westerlaken, M. (2025).
 The Vital Aesthetics of Biodiversity Data: Reconnecting Ecological Relations within Digital Systems, Information+ (November 14-16, Boston, MA, USA).

-_________

-### Prior Research

-The Companion Paper cites prior collaborative papers that inspired this project undertaken at the University of Cambridge during postdoctoral research in the ERC-funded Smart Forests project under the European Union's Horizon 2020 research and innovation programme (grant agreement no. 866006)

-- ### On the data practices of local communities in biodiversity restoration projects at Ecodorp Boekel:
-Westerlaken, M. (2025).
-Designing Biodiversity Systems via Digital Kinships: Insights from Community Data Processes and Creative Practice, Computer Supported Cooperative Work (CSCW), Springer Nature, 34, 835–869. <a href="https://doi.org/10.1007/s10606-025-09524-2">https://doi.org/10.1007/s10606-025-09524-2</a>

-- ### On the developmental processes of emerging biodiversity data technologies:
-Westerlaken, M. (2024).
-Digital Twins and the Digital Logics of Biodiversity, Social Studies of Science, 54(4), 574-597. <a href="https://doi.org/10.1177/03063127241236809">https://doi.org/10.1177/03063127241236809</a>

-- ### On the participation of ecosystem entities and multispecies stakeholders in environmental technologies:
-Westerlaken, M., Gabrys, J., Urzedo, D., and Ritts, M. (2023).
-Unsettling Participation by Foregrounding More-	Than-Human Relations in Digital Forests.
-Environmental Humanities, 15(1), 87-108. <a href="https://doi.org/10.1215/22011919-10216173">https://doi.org/10.1215/22011919-10216173</a> https://doi.org/10.1215/22011919-10216173

-- ### On the creation of pluralistic, participatory, data platforms:
-Westerlaken, M., Gabrys, J., and Urzedo, D. (2022).
-Digital Gardening with a Forest Atlas: Designing a Pluralistic and Participatory Open-Data Platform, PDC ‘22: Proceedings of the 17th Participatory Design Conference 2022, ACM Press, Volume 2.
-1-8. <a href="https://doi.org/10.1145/3537797.3537804">https://doi.org/10.1145/3537797.3537804</a>

 <br>

 _________